 Outside of Palestine, in the years after his death, a dramatic transformation of Yeshu took place.
 His followers began to speak of Jesus as “Lord” and “Son of God,” religio-political terms usually reserved for the emperor of Rome alone.
 Initially this was a way of declaring allegiance to the alternative values of Jesus and the in-breaking reign of God, and declaring resistance to the social values, economics, and military power of the empire of Rome.
-The first simple creedal confession grew out of this practice: “Jesus is Lord.”
+The first simple credal confession grew out of this practice: “Jesus is Lord.”

 In Syria, and later in Asia Minor, Greece, and Rome, the transformation of Jesus went much further.
 A religious cult began to develop around the figure of Jesus as the Christ (Greek for messiah).
 His story as a martyr was blended with popular mystery religions of a dying and rising god.
-Within decades of his death, Jesus was being worshipped as a god in some pagan cities of the Roman Empire.
+Within decades of his death, Jesus was being worshiped as a god in some pagan cities of the Roman Empire.
 The human Jesus was becoming the cosmic Christ.

 Many different ideas about Jesus’ identity, mission and message were developing within the diverse communities of his followers.
 The teachings of Jesus were soon blended with apocalyptic and Gnostic thought.
 Words that Jesus never spoke were attributed to him.
 He was transformed into an apocalyptic preacher who proclaimed the end times.
 His obvious failure as a militaristic and nationalist messiah was corrected by the claim that he would soon return in great power and authority to rid the earth of evil and violently destroy the persecutors of the new faith.
 The nonviolent prophet was transformed into an avenging warrior king.